-Figure 17 shows that during the study period from Q4 2016 through Q4 2017, readmissions decreased 32.4% year-over-year and sequentially across the three previous quarters.
+Figure 17 shows that during the study period from Q3 2017 through Q3 2018, readmissions decreased 6.3 percentage points (or by more than half) year-over-year.
 According to HEDIS definition, a readmission to a hospital is counted for all persons aged 6 years and over and excludes transfers between hospitals.

 Figure 18 shows readmissions percentages by hospital type.
-During the study period from Q4 2016 through Q4 2017, the readmission rate for state hospitals was flat and was down 34.4% for community hospitals, notwithstanding a Q2 2017 increase and subsequent improvement in the latter.
+During the study period from Q3 2017 through Q3 2018, the readmission rate for both state and community hospitals improved, with a community hospitals improving the most, at 61%.